Improved space-time tradeoffs for approximate full-text indexing with one edit error: Preliminaries and Outline of the Results

-The first theorem gives an immediate improvement for constant sized alphabets when combined with a result appearing in~\cite{CLSTW06b}: \begin{theorem} For any text $T$ of length $n$ over an alphabet of size $\sigma$ we can build the following indices which are able to return for any query string $q$ the $occ$ occurrences of substrings of $T$ which are at edit distance $1$ from $q$: \begin{itemize} \item An index which assumes that $\sigma=O(1)$ and which occupies $O(n \log^\epsilon n)$ bits of space and answers to queries in time $O(m+occ)$ where $\epsilon$ is any constant such that $0<\epsilon<1$. \item An index which assumes that $\sigma=O(1)$ and which occupies $O(n\log\log n)$ bits of space and answers to queries in time $O((m+occ)\log\log m)$. \end{itemize} \end{theorem}
+Theorem~\ref{constant_fix_theorem} gives an immediate improvement for constant-sized alphabets when combined with a result appearing in Chan et al.~\cite{chan2011linear}: \begin{theorem} For any text $T$ of length $n$ over an alphabet of size $\sigma=O(1)$ we can build the following indices, which are both able to return for any query string $q$ of length $m$, the $occ$ occurrences of substrings of $T$ that are at edit distance at most $1$ from $q$: \begin{itemize} \item An index that occupies $O(n \log^\epsilon n/\epsilon)$ bits of space and answers to queries in time $O((m+occ)/\epsilon)$ where $\epsilon$ is any constant such that $0<\epsilon<1$. \item An index that occupies $O(n\log\log n)$ bits of space and answers to queries in time $O((m+occ)\log\log n)$. \end{itemize} \end{theorem}

-The second theorem can also be combined with another result which has appeared in~\cite{CLSTW06b} to get the following result suitable for arbitrary alphabet sizes: \begin{theorem} For any text $T$ of length $n$ over an alphabet of size $\sigma$ we can build an index which occupies using only $O(n(\log^\epsilon n+\log\sigma))$ bits of space and able to return for any query string $q$ the $occ$ occurrences of substrings of $T$ which are at edit distance $1$ from $q$ in time $O(m+occ)$. \end{theorem} The second theorem can be used for any alphabet size while the first one holds only for fixed alphabet.
-Our two theorems can be used only for matching strings of bounded length but can provide an improvement when used in combination with previous result which are efficient only for long strings.
+Theorem~\ref{arb_fix_theorem} can also be combined with another result that has appeared in Chan et al.~\cite{chan2011linear} to get the following result suitable for arbitrary alphabet sizes: \begin{theorem} For any text $T$ of length $n$ over any integer alphabet of size $\sigma\leq n$ we can build an index that occupies $O(n\log^{1+\epsilon}n/\epsilon)$ bits of space and is able to return for any query string $q$ of length $m$, all the $occ$ occurrences of substrings of $T$ that are at edit distance at most $1$ from $q$ in time $O((m+occ)/\epsilon)$. \end{theorem}